-Article 56 (1) Employers shall not employ children until the end of the first 31st of March that occurs on or after the day when they reach the age of 15 years.
-(2) Notwithstanding the provisions of the preceding paragraph, outside of school hours, children 13 years of age and above may be employed in occupations in enterprises other than those stipulated in items (i) through (v) of Appended Table No. 1, which involve light labor that is not injurious to their health and welfare, with the permission of the relevant government agency.
-The same shall apply to children under 13 years of age employed in the production of motion pictures and theatrical performance.
+- Article 56 (1) An employer shall not employ children until the end of the first 31st of March that occurs on or after the day when they reach the age of 15 years. - (2) Notwithstanding the provisions of the preceding paragraph, outside of school hours, children 13 years of age and above may be employed in occupations in enterprises other than those stipulated in items (i) through (v) of Annexed Table No. 1, which involve light labor that is not injurious to the health and welfare of the children, with the permission of the relevant government agency.

+The same shall apply to children under 13 years of age employed in motion picture production and theatrical performance enterprises.